 Communication and responsiveness

 A good real estate wholesaling company does not necessarily buy and sell properties: it sells itself.
 This means that the staff should always be ready to listen to and address your concerns.
-A good wholesaling company promptly follows up leads, communicates well, and pays attention to the needs of those they serve.
+A good wholesaling company promptly follows up on leads, communicates well, and pays attention to the needs of those they serve.

 When choosing a wholesaling company, it’s wise to do your due diligence.
 As a seller, you will want to know the value of the property you are selling to avoid being shortchanged.
 Even a distressed property in the right hands has inherent structural and land-based value.